skule/skule.ca/finances/audit.md

 ---
-title: Cheque Requisitions
+title: Audit
 layout: page
 ---

-> <b>This website contains information on a MANDATORY DEADLINE.
+> <b>This website contains information on a MANDATORY DEADLINE that is due June 30, 2026.
 Please read this website in its entirety.
 If you have questions, inquire with the VP Finance at vpfinance@skule.ca IMMEDIATELY.</b>

 ## Financial audit
 Per the Finance Policy §7.0.4, all Affiliated Clubs and Discipline Clubs are required to submit their financial records for the immediately preceding fiscal year to the Audit Committee for audit.
 This audit process ensures: